enormandeau/stacks_workflow/README.md

 `04-all_samples` folder.
 The script behaves differently for samples that are present only once in the `01-info_files/sample_information.csv` and for those that are present more than once.
 If a sample is present only once, a link is created, using no additional disk space.
-If it is present more than once, all the copies are concatenated into one file, doubling the amount of disk space taken by this sample (all the individual files PLUS the combined one).
+If it is present more than once, it means that this sample has been sequenced on multiple lanes/chips and all the copies are concatenated into one file, doubling the amount of disk space taken by this sample (all the individual files PLUS the combined one).

 ```bash
 ./00-scripts/03_rename_samples.sh